 Exploring the well-named Remarkable Rocks at sunset.

-Kangaroo Island is a pristine wilderness area off the coast of South Australian, a three-and-a-half-hour drive from Adelaide.
-Its rugged 500km-coastline protects world-class national parks filled with endemic plants and inquisitive wildlife.
+Kangaroo Island is a pristine wilderness area off the coast of South Australia, a three-and-a-half-hour drive from Adelaide.
+Its rugged 500km coastline protects world-class national parks filled with endemic plants and inquisitive wildlife.
 Visitors can walk amongst Australian sea lions at Seal Bay, spot migrating southern right whales, swim with wild dolphins and watch penguins come ashore in the evenings.

 Do: Visit the sea lions at Seal Bay or wander the giant Remarkable Rocks

 Pack the surfboard or kayak to explore the breathtaking Bay of Fires.
 Photo credit: Tourism Tasmania & Sean Fennessy

 It’s hard to imagine a more perfect destination for a summer weekend escape than the Bay of Fires, on the Apple Isle’s northeast coast.
 Less than four hours from Hobart, the Bay of Fires stretches for 50km from Binalong Bay in the south to Eddystone Point in the north.
 Its snowy white sand is offset by crystal clear water that glows vibrant blue in the midday sun, while granite boulders carpeted in red lichen add a rich splash of colour to the landscape.
 And although there are plenty of great accommodation options nearby, we think you’d be mad not to camp right in the middle of the magic at one of many free campsites nestled against the beach.